ga-adi-gelato/Course-Materials/lessons/android-fundamentals/listviews-listadapters-lesson/readme.md

     }
 });
 ```
-> Tell the students about long clicks

 Now, let's have it say what position we clicked.

 ```java
 Toast.makeText(MainActivity.this,"Item clicked at position "+position,Toast.LENGTH_SHORT).show();
 ```

-> Check: Ask students to describe each parameter in OnItemClick

 <a name="guided-practice"></a>